wobsoriano/vue-winbox/README.md

 # vue-winbox

-A wrapper component for [WinBox.js](https://github.com/nextapps-de/winbox) that adds the ability to mount Vue components.
+A wrapper component for [WinBox.js](https://github.com/nextapps-de/winbox) with the ability to mount Vue components.

 Demo: https://wobsoriano.github.io/vue-winbox/